-The Development shall be decommissioned, the site restored and aftercare undertaken in accordance with the approved plan, unless and until otherwise agreed in writing in advance with the Planning Authority in consultation with NatureScot and SEPA.
+The Development shall be decommissioned, the site restored and aftercare undertaken in accordance with the approved plan, unless and until otherwise agreed in writing in advance with the Planning Authority.

 Reason: To ensure the decommissioning and removal of the Development in an appropriate and environmentally acceptable manner and the restoration and aftercare of the site, in the interests of safety, amenity and environmental protection.